hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 initializes various local settings and data that will be used by subsequent commands.

-Run the command `terraform init` in the same directory as your main.tf file now:
+Initialize your new Terraform configuration by running the `terraform init` command in the same directory as your main.tf file.

 ```bash
 terraform init